The Best Shark Week Fun – Gummy Sharks in Jello Cups Recipe and MORE!

 This is so incredibly easy to put together and would make fun party treats for an underwater-themed birthday party.

 Just get a few transparent, 8 oz plastic cups with lids and they will be perfect for that dessert table.

-How to make Gummy Shark Jello Cups:
+How I make our Ocean Jello Cups:

 1. Start by making the Vanilla Pudding, following the instructions on the box.

 2. Grab 4 slabs of Graham Crackers or a cupful of Teddy Grahams, and crush them to crumbles.

 Equally, portion these into the 6 (or 8) 8oz glasses you have set aside.

 3. Pour the vanilla pudding into each cup, ensuring you have equal amounts to a cup.